 How about this?
 How about tonight issue a challenge?

 So that’s perfect.

 I would issue a challenge to your listener.
 So let’s just do, let’s do a month.
-I was gonna say two weeks don’t be a wimp, if you’re gonna do a challenge.
-Give it 30 days, right?
-So yeah, for the next 30 days, as long as you don’t have a competition or a test for sport.
+I was gonna say two weeks don’t be a wimp if you’re gonna do a challenge.
+Give it 30 days, for the next 30 days, as long as you don’t have a competition or a test for sport.
 Every other training evolution, you do breathe through your nose only for one month.
 For all of it, it’s gonna suck, you’re gonna be mad at me, man, Rob Wilson said breathe through my nose, I’m slower, I don’t like it.
-I like to get number one on the scoreboard, my friends, your performance will go down, you’ll be slower because your pulmonary system won’t be used to drawing so little air at one time.
+I like to get number one on the scoreboard.
+My friends, your performance will go down, you’ll be slower because your pulmonary system won’t be used to drawing so little air at one time.
 But what will happen is you become so much more efficient and effective.
-At drawing air, your mechanics will get better and your aerobic base will get so much better that when you do go back to the other way, you’ll be like, holy shit, I feel like I have nitrous in my system.
+At drawing air, your mechanics will get better and your aerobic base will get so much better than when you do go back to the other way, you’ll be like, I feel like I have nitrous in my system.
 If you can only do one thing, breathe through your nose because it’s the structure of your body.
 That’s mostly made for breathing.
 People hate it because they’re used to hanging their faces open.
 But let me just say this.
 Nobody ever thought being called a mouth breather was a compliment.